 For a boss or supervisor, having to decide who to furlough or lay off during a downturn is an onerous task.
 If you raise your hand and have a smart conversation with your boss you could be surprised by the results.

 You can get a good amount of unemployment compensation, you can also potentially get a severance package.
 The propensity to offer a severance package is also at an all-time high.

 If you want to get back into the workforce, it's not a bad idea to try and maximize your unemployment benefits until you find your ideal job.

 Besides, it's not easy finding a job during a lockdown.
 Unemployment is the time to reflect on what you have done and think deeply about what you really want to do with your life.
 With the economy opening up, more job opportunities await!

 Start A Fresh New Chapter In Your Life

 Who knows, you might enjoy not working for someone else so much that you decide to start a business or if you have enough investment income, to retire.
 Not a day goes by where I’m not thankful for starting Financial Samurai in 2009.
 You won’t regret planting your own flag online too.

 If you've been thinking about retiring soon, use the unemployment period as an early retirement test drive.
 It's actually quite similar.
 Best of luck everyone!

-Readers, which states do you think provide the highest unemployment benefits adjusted for the cost of living?
-Do you think you could comfortably live off the maximum unemployment benefits provided by your state?
-If there are any unemployment changes/differences you notice from your state, please let me know and I’ll update the charts.
-To subscribe to Financial Samurai click here.
+Readers, which states do you think provide the best benefits adjusted for the cost of living?
+Do you think you could comfortably live off the maximum benefit amounts provided by your state?
+If there are any unemployment changes/differences you notice from your state, please let me know and I'll update the charts.